 Once established, rhizomatous switchgrass rarely needs additional feeding with a fertilizer.
 Too many nutrients can cause the grass stalks to droop.

 There are a wide variety of switchgrass cultivars.
+Some ornamental cultivars can be more sensitive to their environments than others, so it's important to check their needs before planting.
 Some of the most popular or unique include:

 - ‘Blue Tower’ – a very tall cultivar, with distinct bluey-green foliage, that can grow to reach 8 feet in height.